sugoiServal/toolsSandBox/interview prep/general FAQ.md

 1- Could you tell us a bit of yourself ?
 (2,30)
 > keep it relevant to job position and talk maximum 3 minutes.

 - you can call me Evan
-- i am a computer science master graduated from University of ottawa last year
+- i am a computer science master graduated from University of ottawa last year,
-- I've been coding in C++ and python back in my undergrad, and has been doing web developments for over a year focusing on nodejs with react framework work.
-I've done dozens of small projects in either frontend or full-stack and each time I find some new technology is I have not yet used before and And trying to learn it and apply it to these projects.
-I must say I'm still actively learning in this field especially interested in the cloud computing this year.
+- I've been coding in C++ and python and some java since my undergrad,
+- durning the grad school, I write python script to run Deep learning and machine learning experiments and ploting most of the time, also did an modern C++ computer vision graduation project.

+- I been learning web developments for one and a half years after finishing the grad project.
+- current my stack focus on the nodejs ecosystem, i'm also interested in learning Java or python backend ecosystem. i'd say that I'm comfortable right now writing back APIs, front end UI with react, using web services, database CURD, etc

+i've learned the concept and tools in devOps and have used some of them in my own projects. unfortunately I haven't had any chance to be a part of any real developing team so I'm desperately want to have some first hand experience on the modern SDE workflow.

+- I'd say I'm still actively learning in this field And growing at fast pace.
+I just started to prepare for an entry level AWS certification test.

-- besides web, I also have some experience in machine learning I have quite some experience in preparing data and pipe them into some kind of statistical or machine learning algorithms, drawing graph or chart for comparison stuff like that.
-I did internship in the National Research Council, That one is about deep learning application and is a mainly researching project.
+- besides web, I also have some experience in machine learning and statistics, data wrangling, Deep learning research, academic writing, applying machine learnign or statistical models and data and model visualization.

 ● Why did you apply for this position? / Why should we hire you? ...etc.